briansumma/iconik-api-models-generator/README.md

 # Iconik API Models Generator

-This script downloads the OpenAPI v3 specifications for the Iconik API and generates Pydantic v2 models based on the component schemas.
+This tool downloads the OpenAPI v3 specifications for the Iconik API and generates Pydantic v2 models based on the component schemas.

-## Features
+## Core Functionality

 - Downloads all Iconik API specifications
 - Generates Pydantic v2 models for each specification